peteroupc/html3dutil/tutorials/matrixdetails.md

 A matrix is a rectangular array that can describe a transformation from one coordinate system to another.
-Transformations include translation (shifting), scaling, and rotation.
+Transformations that matrices can describe include translation (shifting), scaling, and rotation.
 Functions dealing with matrices begin with "mat".
 A 3x3 or 4x4 matrix has 9 or 16 elements, respectively.